wolf-adam-eily/rnaseq_for_model_plant/README.md

 <h2 id="Second_Point_Header">Accessing the data using sra-toolkit </h2>

-We know that the SRA contain the read sequences and accessory meta-information from experiments.
+We know that the SRA contain the read sequences and accessory metaInformation from experiments.
 Rather than downloading experimental data through a browser, we may use the <a href="https://www.ncbi.nlm.nih.gov/books/NBK158900/">sratoolkit</a>'s "fastq-dump" function to directly dump raw read data into the current terminal directory.
 Let's have a look at this function (it is expected that you have read the Xanadu tutorial, and are familiar with loading modules):

 <pre style="color: silver; background: black;">-bash-4.2$ module load sratoolkit
   fastq-dump [options] <path> [<path>...]